tyggy/aboutblank/knowledge_base/frameworks/multi-level-price-approach.md

 ## Overview

-Framework dividing covariance of character and fitness into between-collective and within-collective selection components.
+Mathematical framework dividing covariance of character and fitness into between-collective and within-collective selection components.

 ## Notes